 All of World State society can be described as an effort to eliminate the individual from society.
-That doesn't mean the elimination of all people; it means the conditioning of those people so that they don't really think of themselves as individuals.
-What makes a person an individual?
-Having a sense of oneself as being separate, distinct, unique.
-This sense includes both the joy of one's own talents and thoughts, and the sorrows of loneliness and isolation.
-These experiences of individuality are what are referred to as "the Human condition," and everything in the World State is designed to avoid anyone ever feeling individual in any way, either through sadness or joy.
-But these safeguards aren't enough for all the citizens of the World State, and they become aware of their individuality.
+That doesn't mean the elimination of all people—it means the conditioning of those people so that they don't really think of themselves as individuals.
+Individualism, which encompasses an awareness of one's own opinions and abilities, the joys of personal relationship, and the accompanying sorrows of loneliness and isolation, is suppressed as aggressively as possible by the World State in order to maintain stability.
+But these safeguards aren't enough for all the citizens of the World State, and they become aware of their individuality, which suggests that human individuality is irrepressible.
+But through the various triumphs and downfalls of his characters, Huxley argues that even when individuality resists external pressures, it won’t thrive in a society that views individuals as dispensable and dangerous.

 Individuality Quotes in Brave New World